Retire by stateFigures verified May 31, 2026

 State parks and waterfalls

-Inland, retirees hike trails at Sleeping Giant State Park in Hamden and visit the waterfalls and woodlands of Kent Falls State Park.
-The four-season climate makes for distinct spring, summer, and fall outings.
+Inland, you can hike the trails at Sleeping Giant State Park in Hamden, or take in the waterfalls and woods at Kent Falls State Park.
+The four seasons give spring, summer, and fall each a different feel.

 High cost of living

-Connecticut is known for a higher-than-average cost of living and high property taxes, and one million dollars does not stretch as far here as in cheaper states.
-Long-term care costs in the region are also unpredictable.
+Connecticut runs a higher-than-average cost of living and high property taxes.
+One million dollars does not stretch as far here as it does in cheaper states.
+Long-term care costs in the region are hard to predict too.

 Agemy Financial Strategies